surifirstpin/biplus_documentation/docs/GlobalParameters.md

 >
 ## Change Column Name & Type (String / Number)

-Select the column name you want to edit and click on edit.
+Select the column name you want to edit and click on edit button.

 ## Grid & Code Views